Why Military Families Choose Homeschooling

-From the earliest days of our journey as a homeschool curriculum provider, Time4Learning has had a special relationship with military families.
-Due to the inherent nature of frequently moving from base to base, military families make natural homeschoolers.
+From the earliest days as a homeschool curriculum provider, Time4Learning has had a special relationship with military families.
+Due to their frequent need to move from base to base, military families make natural homeschoolers.
 Those who use our program have not only spread the word about Time4Learning, but worked with us to shape resources and tools geared to those in active service who homeschool.

 Through the years, we’ve been able to get a lot of feedback from them about why they homeschool.
 If you’ve been on the fence about homeschooling while in the military, it may encourage you to hear from other parents about why this unique educational option works for them.